Edit

 • Only selected items: This option limits the objects shown in the list to just the selected items.
 By default, all query objects are displayed.
 This option is useful for a review of the objects that you included in your query.
 Another approach to viewing selected items is to select the column names in the preview area.

 • Enable data previews: This value is the default.
-This option allows you to control whether a preview of the data should be displayed on the right-hand side in the Navigator dialog box.
+This option allows you to control whether a preview of the data should be displayed on the right-hand side in the Navigator dialog.
 Disabling data previews reduces the amount of server interaction and response time.
 In Power BI Desktop, data preview is only available in Import connectivity mode.

 • Technical names: SAP BW supports the notion of technical names for query objects, as opposed to the descriptive names that are shown by default.
 Technical names uniquely identify an object within SAP BW.
-With the option selected, the technical names will appear next to the descriptive name of the object.
+With the option selected, the technical names appear next to the descriptive name of the object.

 Characteristic hierarchies